StarTech 2-Port USB Host Controller Card Review UK 2025

 At this budget tier, you typically face a choice between more ports with questionable reliability or fewer ports with better components.
 The StarTech opts for the latter, using a proper dedicated controller and decent build quality rather than maximising port count.
 For users who value stability over quantity, that's the right trade-off.

-Value assessment depends entirely on what you’re after.
-If you need four or more USB ports, this isn’t the right choice – you’d be better served by a multi-port card even if it costs slightly more.
+Value assessment depends entirely on what you're after.
+If you need four or more USB ports, this isn't the right choice.
+You'd be better served by a multi-port card even if it costs slightly more.

 But if you need two reliable USB 3.0 ports with dedicated bandwidth and you want something that'll still be working three years from now, the StarTech makes sense.
 The five-year warranty adds value here too.
 Budget cards often come with one-year warranties or no warranty at all.